 - Toolbarn.
 The First Responder Discount Program from Toolbarn gives active-duty police officers, firefighters, and EMTs a 5% discount on eligible products.
 Fill out an online form to apply for the program, and use the code “TBHeroes” at checkout.

-No matter what your favorite sport or outdoor activity is, being a first responder can get you special deals on all the gear you need.
+No matter your favorite sport or outdoor activity, being a first responder can get you special deals on all the gear you need.
 Companies that offer discounts include:

 - Cycle Gear.
 Active and retired police, military, fire, and EMS personnel can get a 10% discount on motorcycle and bicycle accessories from Cycle Gear.
 Call customer service at 800-292-5343 to place your order.

 - Moosejaw.
-Military personnel, their spouses and dependents, and first responders can verify their status with ID.me to get a 20% discount on full-priced sporting and outdoor gear from Moosejaw.
-There’s a similar discount for college students.
-Certain products, such as canoes and skis, are not included in this offer.
+Military personnel, their spouses and dependents, and first responders can verify their status with ID.me to get a 20% discount on full-price sporting and outdoor gear from Moosejaw.
+There are similar discounts for teachers and health care providers.

 - Tactical Gear.
 Products from Tactical Gear are suitable for outdoor activities like camping and hunting or for military field operations.
 The site offers a 10% military discount to first responders and all military personnel — active-duty, retired, or veterans — and military families.
 Use ID.me for verification.